gsudre/lab_notes/001-dti_processing_for_PNC_data.md

 checked some of the output from above and I find it hard to believe that CST_L was only found in 2 out of the 565 scans... what's going on?

+# 2019-03-08 18:45:04

+Still not sure of what's going on... it's not a permissions issue (I did one of the new subjects all under my account), it's not my scripts screwing it up (I ran FDT and autoPtx by themselves), and it's not the bedpostx model either (I tried n = 1 and model 2).
+I still get cgc, cst as 0... maybe there's something wrong with the transform?
+Or maybe the coverage of those areas?

+I could also try running the averaging script for well-know tracts to to check for sanity.

 ```bash